What is hyperparathyroidism?

 - Do not take thiazide diuretics or lithium because these drugs can increase the level of calcium in the blood.

 If you have more severe hyperparathyroidism, your doctor may recommend that you have surgery to remove the enlarged parathyroid gland (or glands).
-If surgery is needed, be sure to go to a well-experienced surgeon.
-The cure rate is very good—often around 95%.
+Surgery cures hyperparathyroidism in about 95% of cases.

 What is the prognosis for people who have hyperparathyroidism?